 In regards to traveling, BJJ is one of the big unifying factors of my trips.
 With every new location, everything might change – my home space, the neighborhood, the people around me, the food, the language, the currency, the climate, the culture etc. but despite all this – the experience of training BJJ remains very much the same.
 Every new destination only feels foreign until I step on the mats then, with a fist bump and a smile, it suddenly feels like home again.

 A New Adventure

 While living in Belgium, I had the opportunity to visit many of the neighboring countries in Europe for short trips, sometimes solo and sometime with friends.
-These countries included France, Netherlands, Germany, Portugal, Italy, Hungary, Slovakia, the United Kingdom, Malta, Cyprus, and Ireland – all of which further increased my love of traveling desire to experience different cultures.
+These countries included France, Netherlands, Germany, Portugal, Italy, Hungary, Slovakia, the United Kingdom, Malta, Cyprus, and Ireland – all of which further increased my love of traveling and desire to experience different cultures.

 Towards the end of 2018, I took the very big step of leaving behind a fixed location in favor of slowly traveling the world for the upcoming year, relocating every couple weeks/months.

 I’ll be returning to USA to visit family December/January (as I do every winter), then plan to begin exploring the Asian countries early 2019.
 My past travels have been largely restricted to Europe, so I expect this to be quite different than what I’ve experienced before.
 I’m still in the process of researching logistics, but will probably start with Bali then country-hop from there, returning to Europe for the big BJJ Globetrotters Germany Summer Camp in July/August!